maloninc/Churros/README.markdown

 - Detect offline or online mode
 - Automatic sync with server when your app is online

+You will see a live sample at <http://churros.heroku.com/>

 #Installation
 You can use the following Javascript library in your apps by copying them into your apps.